Here's A Sneak Peek Of Alicia Vikander As Lara Croft

 "When I was asked to take on this role I got really excited — Lara Croft is a truly iconic character," Vikander told Vanity Fair.
 "I think people can identify with her for lots of different reasons, but for me I very much see her as a model for many young women.
 She's trying to carve out her place in the world and connect her future with her past.
 She also has a fantastic mix of traits — tough, smart, vulnerable, plus she’s kick ass!
 She is also uniquely different to other characters I have taken on previously.
 It's a lot of fun trying to get into Lara’s head and the challenge of getting to grips with such a physical role is an element of this project that I find an absolute thrill."

-We'll see Vikander take on the island with nothing but her wits (and a bow and arrow) when Lara Croft: Tomb Raider backflips into cinemas in March 2018.
+We'll see Vikander take on the island with nothing but her wits (and a bow and arrow) when Lara Croft: Tomb Raider backflips into theaters in March 2018.

 Advertisement